simonmichael/hledger_site/faq.md

 ## What can hledger do for me ?

-Give it a file listing your transactions, and it can:
+hledger is a suite of reporting tools and mini-apps which can provide clarity and insight into your personal or business finances, time log, or any other dated quantitative data.
+It reads a list of "transactions", stored in a plain text format, or as time log records, or as CSV data, and generates a variety of useful reports and interactive views.

+It does this with relatively little effort on your part: you need only provide the list of transactions and choose the report you want.
+From this, hledger can:

--   show transactions, payees, commodities, accounts, statistics
+- list your transactions, payees, currencies/commodities, accounts, statistics
--   show your account hierarchy
+- show the hierarchy of accounts and subaccounts
--   show the transactions affecting a particular account, and its running balance
+- show the transactions affecting any account, and calculate its running balance
--   make a balance sheet, showing your asset and liability balances
+- make a balance sheet, showing your asset and liability account balances
 - make a cashflow report, showing changes in your cash assets
--   make an income statement, showing your incomes and expenses
+- make an income statement, showing your revenues and expenses
 - show a forecast of future activity, eg to help with cashflow planning
--   show a bar chart of transaction activity by time period
+- show a bar chart of transaction activity by period
--   filter reports to see just the data or time period you\'re interested in
+- show purchase costs/selling prices
+- show market values in any currency at any valuation date
+- calculate the rate of return of a savings account or investment

+It can slice, dice, and present your reports in different ways:

 - show multiple time periods side by side
 - summarise accounts to give the big picture
+- filter out just the items or time period you're interested in
--   rewrite or pivot account names on the fly to give different views of your data
+- rewrite or pivot account names to give different views
--   show purchase costs/selling prices
--   show market values, in any commodity at any valuation date
--   calculate the rate of return of a savings account or investment
--   output reports as HTML or CSV
+- output reports as plain text, HTML for sharing, CSV for export or spreadsheet viewing
 - run as a live-updating terminal UI, for fast exploration
 - run as a web app, allowing remote/multi-user browsing and data entry
--   run as a HTTP API serving JSON, for integration with custom apps
+- run as a JSON web API, for integrating with custom apps

 Add a few directives to the file, and it can:

+- include and combine multiple data sets
 - generate recurring transactions by rule
 - add extra postings (splits) to transactions by rule
 - make a budget report, showing your budget goals and status

-Also, it can:
+Also, hledger can:

 - help you enter new transactions with prompts or a terminal UI
 - help you convert and import new transactions from external sources, eg banks
 - make reports from any CSV file
 - make reports from timeclock or timedot time logs
 - generate interest transactions by rule

 ## How would that help me ?